sierra-95/sensor-logger/README.md

 **Getting Started:**
+To access our landing page, click on https://sierra-95.github.io/ and get more concise explanations about the sensor logger.
-To access our full platform, click on https://sierra-95.github.io/ or the "View Sensor Dashboard" button in the header.
+To access our full platform, click on https://web-01.holb20233m8xq2.tech/.
 This will take you to the complete Sensor Logger application where you can explore and interact with sensor data in real time.

 **Contact Us:**
 Feel free to get in touch through our GitHub profile or via email.
 We welcome your feedback and inquiries.